-The consolidated financial statements prepared in accordance with PFRS requires management to make judgments, estimates and assumptions that affect amounts reported in the consolidated financial statements and related notes.
+The consolidated financial statements prepared in accordance with PFRSs, as modified by the application of the financial reporting reliefs issued and approved by the Philippine SEC, requires management to make judgments, estimates and assumptions that affect amounts reported in the consolidated financial statements and related notes.
 The judgments, estimates and assumptions used in the consolidated financial statements are based upon management's evaluation of relevant facts and circumstances as of the date of the consolidated financial statements.
 Actual results could differ from such estimates.

-Management has considered the potential impact of COVID-19 pandemic on the Group's significant accounting judgments and estimates and there are no changes to the significant judgements and estimates in the consolidated financial statements as at and for the year ended December 31, 2020 from those applied in previous financial years, other than for those disclosed under this section.
+Management has considered the potential impact of COVID-19 pandemic on the Group's significant accounting judgments and estimates and there are no changes to the significant judgements and estimates in the consolidated financial statements as at and for the year ended December 31, 2021 from those applied in previous financial years, other than for those disclosed under this section.